Intelligent, autonomous, and mobile

 Mobility

 Light travels in a straight line.
-Areas in shadow are not disinfected by a stationary UVC light source.
+Areas in shadow are not disinfected by a stationary UV-C light source.

 Verifiable Disinfection Reports